Buy to Let Mortgages for Expats

 Organising a buy to let mortgage from the other side of the world can be a major headache, which is why we provide an expert buy to let mortgage advisory team to assist you through the UK mortgage process from start to finish.

 One major benefit of having a UK mortgage broker is that they can usually organise a purchase on your behalf quickly and simply without you even needing to visit the UK yourself.
-We offer a whole of market service, working with UK banks and building societies who lend to expats, which mean we can provide you with exclusive, leading expat mortgage rates on a fixed and variable rate basis.
+We offer a whole of market service, working with UK banks and building societies who lend to expats, which means we can provide you with exclusive, leading expat mortgage rates on a fixed and variable rate basis.